-02 LC 21 6897 1 SECTION 3.19.
-2 Codes.
-3 (a) The city council may adopt any standard code of technical regulations by reference 4 thereto in an adopting ordinance.
-The procedure and requirements governing such adopting 5 ordinance shall be as prescribed for ordinances generally except that: (1) the requirements 6 of subsection (b) of Section 3.16 of this charter for distribution and filing of copies of the 7 ordinance shall be construed to include copies of any code of technical regulations, as well 8 as the adopting ordinance; and (2) a copy of each adopted code of technical regulations, as 9 10 well as the adopting ordinance, shall be authenticated and recorded by the clerk pursuant to Section 3.20 of this charter.
-10 (b) Copies of any adopted code of technical regulations shall be made available by the clerk 11 for distribution or for purchase at a reasonable price.
-12 for distribution of for parenase at a reasonable price.
-13 SECTION 3.20.
+3 (a) The city council may adopt any standard code of technical regulations by reference

+- 4 thereto in an adopting ordinance.
+The procedure and requirements governing such adopting - 5 ordinance shall be as prescribed for ordinances generally except that: (1) the requirements - 6 of subsection (b) of Section 3.16 of this charter for distribution and filing of copies of the - 7 ordinance shall be construed to include copies of any code of technical regulations, as well - 8 as the adopting ordinance; and (2) a copy of each adopted code of technical regulations, as - 9 well as the adopting ordinance, shall be authenticated and recorded by the clerk pursuant to - 10 Section 3.20 of this charter. - 11 (b) Copies of any adopted code of technical regulations shall be made available by the clerk - 12 for distribution or for purchase at a reasonable price.

 14 Codification of ordinances.

-15 (a) The clerk shall authenticate by the clerk's signature and record in full in a properly 16 indexed book kept for that purpose all ordinances adopted by the council.
-17 (b) The city shall provide for the preparation of a general codification of all the ordinances 18 of the city having the force and effect of law.
-The general codification shall be adopted by 19 the city council by ordinance and shall be published promptly together with all amendments 20 thereto and shall contain such codes of technical regulations and other rules and regulations 21 as the city council may specify.
-This compilation shall be known and cited officially as "The 22 Code of the City of Lilly, Georgia."
-Copies of the code shall be furnished to all officers, 23 departments, and agencies of the city and shall be made available for purchase by the public 24 at a reasonable price as fixed by the city council.
-25 (c) The city council shall cause each ordinance and each amendment to this charter to be 26 printed promptly following its adoption, and the printed ordinances and charter amendments 27 shall be made available for purchase by the public at reasonable prices to be fixed by the city 28 council.
-Following publication of the first code under this charter and at all times thereafter, 29 the ordinances and charter amendments shall be printed in substantially the same style as the 30 code then in effect and shall be suitable in form for incorporation within the code.
-The city 31 council shall make such further arrangements as deemed desirable with reproduction and 32 distribution of any changes in or additions to codes of technical regulations and other rules 33 and regulations included in the code.
-S. B. 570
+- 15 (a) The clerk shall authenticate by the clerk's signature and record in full in a properly - 16 indexed book kept for that purpose all ordinances adopted by the council. - 17 (b) The city shall provide for the preparation of a general codification of all the ordinances - 18 of the city having the force and effect of law.
+The general codification shall be adopted by - 19 the city council by ordinance and shall be published promptly together with all amendments - 20 thereto and shall contain such codes of technical regulations and other rules and regulations - 21 as the city council may specify.
+This compilation shall be known and cited officially as "The - 22 Code of the City of Lilly, Georgia."
+Copies of the code shall be furnished to all officers, - 23 departments, and agencies of the city and shall be made available for purchase by the public - 24 at a reasonable price as fixed by the city council. - 25 (c) The city council shall cause each ordinance and each amendment to this charter to be - 26 printed promptly following its adoption, and the printed ordinances and charter amendments - 27 shall be made available for purchase by the public at reasonable prices to be fixed by the city - 28 council.
+Following publication of the first code under this charter and at all times thereafter, - 29 the ordinances and charter amendments shall be printed in substantially the same style as the - 30 code then in effect and shall be suitable in form for incorporation within the code.
+The city - 31 council shall make such further arrangements as deemed desirable with reproduction and - 32 distribution of any changes in or additions to codes of technical regulations and other rules - and regulations included in the code.

-Chief executive officer; delegation of powers.
+2 Chief executive officer; delegation of powers.

-The mayor shall be the chief executive of this city.
-The mayor shall possess all of the executive and administrative powers granted to the city under the Constitution and laws of the State of Georgia, and all the executive and administrative powers contained in this charter, except as otherwise specifically provided in this Act.
-The mayor shall have the authority to delegate any one or more executive or administrative powers to a person or persons employed by the city and qualified in management and administration.
+- 3 The mayor shall be the chief executive of this city.
+The mayor shall possess all of the - 4 executive and administrative powers granted to the city under the Constitution and laws of - 5 the State of Georgia, and all the executive and administrative powers contained in this - 6 charter, except as otherwise specifically provided in this Act.
+The mayor shall have the - 7 authority to delegate any one or more executive or administrative powers to a person or - 8 persons employed by the city and qualified in management and administration.